enioka/flowbox-spec/description.rst

 API implemented by the extensions
 ---------------------------------
 * Filter available endpoints (routing extension)
-* Run flow
+* Run flow step

 SPIs
 ****

+The purpose of SPIs is to materialize the structure of agents in sub components and make possible alternative implementations of some features to meet higher performance or additional capabilities.
+It is an internal implementation proposal for agents, not a requirement for interoperability of agents.

 Repository SPI
 ==============
-The agent code should access the repository in a standardized way.
+The agent code should access its configuration repository in a standardized way.
 The repository API provides configuration information in read only mode.
 Some agent information still can be stateful and persistent so that upon restart, the state is not lost.
 First guess on the SPI :
+* get agent configuration object (for following APIs)
 * get agent instance configuration
 * set agent instance configuration
 * get agent tenant configuration
 * set agent tenant configuration
 * get flow configuration
 * set flow configuration
+* get flow instance configuration
+* set flow instance configuration
+* get application configuration
+* set application configuration
+* get application instance configuration
+* set application instance configuration
+* commit configuration modifications
 * get agent instance state
 * set agent instance state
 * get agent tenant state
 * set agent tenant state
 * get flow state
 * set flow state
-* save state
+* commit state modifications

 The repository SPI should be implemented in different implementations :

-* initial implementation should be file based, with json inside, one fragment per configuration piece held in memory by the agent
+* initial implementation should be file based, with json inside, one fragment per configuration piece held in memory by the agent, with simplistic lock policy to support concurrent modification of configuration with agent running,
-*
+* more elaborate implementations may be needed for higher concurrency

 Message store SPI
 =================